Programme

 NLR proposes solutions to the Ministry of Defence and the Ministry of Justice and Security which contribute towards a safer society.
 These solutions can help in the effective performance of tasks, and can increase the combat readiness of troops and the resilience against new threats in the air and in space.

-“ Safety in the skies and in space”
+“ Safety in the skies”

 NLR also supports the military, the security services and the police, in the complete life cycle of their (aircraft) material and personnel education and training, so that they can work efficiently and adapt well to changing circumstances.